kohei-us/orcus/doc/overview/doc-user.rst

 -------------------------

 This section has covered only a part of the available spreadsheet interfaces you can implement in your code.
-Refer to the :ref:`spreadsheet-interface` section to see the complete list of interfaces.
+Refer to the :ref:`spreadsheet-interfaces` section to see the complete list of interfaces.